openrepair/datastandard/standard.rst

 *Ease of collection:* Brand is not always identifiable, some items brought to an event may be of a “generic” make.

-**Year of manufacture**
+**Product age / Year of manufacture**
-'''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

+*Description:* Product age: The estimated age of the product when seen.
-*Description:* The year, or approximate year, that the item was made.
+Year of manufacture: The year, or approximate year, that the item was made.

-*Use cases:* Allows for the calculation of estimated product age of items, i.e. how old they were when they were repaired.
+*Use cases:* These fields allow for the analysis of estimated product age of items, i.e. how old they were when they were repaired.
 Useful for analysing the lifespan or durability of various product categories or brands.

-*Ease of collection:* Year of manufacture is not always easy for partners to record.
+*Ease of collection: Product age and* year of manufacture are not always easy to record accurately.
 In some cases, a product's age or year of manufacture may be based on an estimate by the owner of the item.
-This may, in some cases, only represent how long they have owned the item, and not necessarily the exact date of manufacture.
+This may, in some cases, only represent how long they have owned the item, and not necessarily the exact date of manufacture or age.
 As such, years of manufacture and product ages should be considered estimates only, to give an indicative suggestion of how old items are when brought to community repair events.